asherbhs/asherbhs.github.io/apl-book/_sources/trees/parent-vectors.md

 (You may also find [this essay](https://code.jsoftware.com/wiki/Essays/Tree_Display) by Roger Hui interesting.)

-We now have access to the `PPV` and `PPH` functions to visualise trees vertically and horizontally respectively.
+We now have access to the `PPV` and `PPH` functions to visualise trees both vertically and horizontally.
 These functions take a parent vector as their right argument, and optionally a scalar label or vector of labels as their left argument.
 The left argument is reshaped to the length of the given parent vector, and matched up so that node $0$ used label $0$, node $1$ uses label $1$, and so on.

 ```{code-cell}
 PPV p    ⍝ visualise vertically